Last Updated on 13 January 2026 by Cycloscope

 Best Bike Mirror for Ultralite Bikepacking

-This ultralight mirror from German designer D+D Oberlauda is surprisingly large and durable for its weight, coming in at an incredible 56 grams.
+This ultralight mirror from German designer D+D Oberlauda is surprisingly large and durable for its weight, weighing just 56 grams.

-It features a standard adjustable handlebar strap for mounting with a ball-and-socket design for angle adjustment.
+It features a standard adjustable handlebar strap and a ball-and-socket design for angle adjustment.

-The parabolic-shaped mirror provides excellent wide-angle viewing and is wrapped in high-impact molded plastic, making this the ideal mirror for ultralight bikepacking and cycle touring.
+The parabolic mirror provides excellent wide-angle viewing and is wrapped in high-impact molded plastic, making it ideal for ultralight bikepacking and cycle touring.

-The price is slightly higher than some other similarly-sized mirrors but is a small cost for those who want to cut down on weight without sacrificing quality.
+The price is slightly higher than some other similarly-sized mirrors, but it is a small cost for those who want to cut down on weight without sacrificing quality.

 - Dimensions: 9.25 x 5 x 1.75 inches